-The catalogs accessible through Broward's professional development management system consist of approved professional learning activities covering a variety of subjects, delivery methods, and durations.
-Each professional learning activity is aligned to one (1) or more desired outcomes of an approved master plan or innovation configuration and the components of the Master In-Service Plan.
+The catalogs accessible through Broward's professional learning management system, Learning Across Broward (LAB) consist of approved professional learning activities covering a variety of subjects, delivery methods, and durations.
+Each professional learning activity is aligned to one (1) or more desired outcomes of an approved master plan or innovation configuration and the components of the Master Inservice Plan.

-Professional Learning (PL) Providers submit a detailed proposal form through Broward's professional development management system for all activities they plan to deliver prior to the registration and the activity date.
-PL Providers ensure that PD proposals are entered in Broward's professional development management at least one month prior to the start date of the course.
+Professional Learning (PL) Providers submit a detailed proposal form through Broward's professional learning management system for all activities they plan to deliver prior to the registration and the activity date.
+PL Providers ensure that PD proposals are entered in Broward's professional development management, LAB, at least one month prior to the start date of the course to allow proposals to be process through an approval workflow and allow participants time to register in advance.
 The proposal is routed through an approval process by which both content and design are reviewed and modified if necessary in collaboration with the submitting PL provider.
-PL providers are notified and supported throughout the approval process as needed to ensure all components of quality PD are integrated in all professional learning activities.
+PL providers are notified and supported throughout the approval process as needed to ensure all professional learning activities are inclusive of all components of quality PD, aligned to statutory and administrative code requirements and this document.

-Approved professional learning must be provided by a facilitator with valid certification aligned to the content of the activity.
+Approved professional learning must be delivered by a BCPS micro-credentialed professional learning facilitator with valid certification aligned to the content of the activity.
 An approved activity may be offered multiple times.
-Re-offerings are routed through an abridged approval process.
-The original approved content and design are locked in place and only certain information (i.e. location, date and time) may be modified for each subsequent delivery.
 Any major modifications to an activity would require a new proposal being routed through the approval process.
-Major changes include, but is not limited to a change in name, audience, in-service points, learning and/or implementation time, and such.
+Major changes include, but is not limited to a change in name, audience, inservice points, learning and/or implementation time, and such.

 All courses must be closed 1 year from the end date.
-In the event a course is not closed 365 days from the end date, PDSS may cancel the course and no in-service will be awarded.
+In the event a course is not closed 365 days from the end date, PDSS may cancel the course and no inservice will be awarded.
 Additionally, all courses must close by 5/31.
-June end dates are forbidden.
+June end dates are strictly forbidden.

-In-service credit for learning activities that meet the quality professional learning components set forth in this document that are completed outside of the Broward County School system may be transferred onto personnel in-service transcripts through the submission of an External Course Form when all of the following criteria are met:
+Inservice credit for learning activities that meet the quality professional learning components set forth in this document that are completed outside of the Broward County School system may be transferred onto personnel inservice transcripts through the submission of an External Course Form when all of the following criteria are met: